5 Tips to Help Moms-to-Be Find the Perfect OB-GYN

 I wasn’t necessarily on board with this idea at first—my husband was actually the one that suggested it.
-He saw what it took for me to work from home, schlep the trek there, wait in the room, finally get seen and then travel all the way back.
+He saw what it took for me to schlep myself all the way there, hang around in the waiting room, finally get seen and then travel all the way back.
 It was an ordeal.

 So I had to put a plan into place.
 How would I find a new doctor?

 I checked tweets, Facebook and local listings to see what former patients had to say about their visits with the doctors.
 I did what any new mom-to-be would do—I asked for help.
 I used social media as my networking tool.
 From a few status updates, a tweet, a message board post here on The Bump, a group message on another mommy site and some good old fashioned word-of-mouth activity, I felt like I was equipped with some good leads.
 I couldn’t imagine just looking on Healthgrades.com or doing some Internet search to randomly pluck out a promising candidate.

 Don’t be afraid to do your own online research and even call the office.
 You’ll be surprised by what you can glean just from a simple phone call!
 From there I looked into the 12 leads I was recommended.
 I read their profiles on the hospital site, checked out the practice’s site, and called each of the offices to get more information.
 Right off the bat, I eliminated several practices based on the fact that I had to rotate to see all doctors.
 (I almost forgot to mention that I was only willing to see a female ob-gyn, no males allowed.
 No offense men, but it’s just what I prefer and what I’m more comfort with).
 So, with this nugget of information, several practices were eliminated right away.
 I settled on calling four practices.
 One was not accepting new patients and another was not able to see me for eight weeks, but I was able to see two of the practices for consultations with my new prospective lady doctors within the next two weeks.